 In business, loyalty pays off.
-In fact, research shows that repeat customers spend 33% more than new customers, which means the majority of your profits are coming from people who are loyal to your organization.
+In fact, research shows that repeat customers spend 67% more on average than new customers, which means the majority of your profits are coming from people who are loyal to your organization.

 Customer loyalty is a customer's willingness to buy from or work with a company again and again.
 It's a motivating factor that compels people to commit to a brand, and it comes from offering customers something extra aside from the product/service they purchased.
 This provides added value which leaves people feeling happy and satisfied with their customer experience.

 When you implement structure to this added value, you create a customer loyalty program.
 This service helps your company retain customers and keeps them routinely engaged with your content.
 Even better, when it's integrated into your point of sale (POS) software, these programs become extremely easy to implement and they generate long-term returns for your business.

 In this post, we'll explain some of the ways you can use a POS system to support your customer loyalty program.

 How does a loyalty program integrate with a POS system?

 Most associate POS systems with checkout and payment software but they are capable of more, including supporting a company’s marketing efforts.
 Choosing a POS system that comes with customer loyalty software already built into the program can aid your marketing efforts with each sale your company makes.

 POS loyalty software helps businesses collect customer data, track customer behavior, and spending trends.
 Having more accurate customer data will enable you to better understand your customers' needs and increase sales.
 In the next section, we’ll dive deeper into how POS systems can support your customer loyalty program.

 To run a successful customer loyalty program, you'll need some kind of software to track your customers' activity and the rewards that they accrue.
 Having this functionality built right into your POS software creates convenience and ease of use for your team.